SFU-Archives/atom-guidelines-processing-resources/archival-description/terms-governing-use.md

 `The donor (NAME) transferred copyright in records he / she authored to SFU Archives, and the Archives makes these materials available under a Creative Commons Attribution-NonCommercial license (CC BY-NC).`

-`Users are free to copy, share and adapt the materials as they like provided they credit DONOR as the creator, indicate any changes they have made, and use the works for a non-commercial purpose.
-All requests for commercial use should be made to NAME; contact the reference archivist for more information.`

-`The LEVEL also includes copyright-protected materials for which the donor did not own copyright (e.g. all incoming records received that were authored by other persons).
-For these materials, the Archives makes copies available for private study or research purposes under the fair dealing provisions of Canada's Copyright Act.
+`Copyright applies to the records in the fonds and copyright ownership is mixed. <<DONOR>> retains copyright in works he himself authored, but agreed to make these available under a Creative Commons Attribution-NonCommercial license ([CC BY-NC](cc-by-nc)).
+The fonds also includes copyright-protected works created by third parties, e.g. incoming correspondence and works collected by <<DONOR>> that were authored by other individuals or groups.
+For these materials, the Archives may make copies available for private study or research purposes under the fair dealing provisions of Canada's Copyright Act.
 Use for any other purpose may require the permission of the copyright owner.
-SFU Archives can assist researchers in attempting to identify copyright owners, but it is the users' responsibility to contact owners and secure any permissions.`
+SFU Archives can assist researchers in attempting to identify copyright owners, but it is the user's responsibility to contact owners and secure any required permissions or assume all risks arising from not so doing.`

 `See individual series descriptions for more information about the application of copyright to specific sets of records.`

 ---
 ###### [<< Previous: Restrictions on access](restrictions-on-access.md) `|` [Next: Finding aids >>](finding-aids.md)
 ---
-###### Last updated: Jan 13, 2023
+###### Last updated: Jul 28, 2023
 ###### MA = Mandatory `|` RE = Required for full description `|` IA = Required if applicable `|` OP = Optional `|` NA = Not applicable `|` DN = Do not use